ukhsa-collaboration/COVID-19-app-iOS-BETA/README.md

 ./bin/make-environment < Sonar/Environments/environment.json > .secret/Environment.swift
 ```

-- Fill in the `Environment.swift` file with the appropriate values.
+- Fill in the `Environment.swift` file with the appropriate values from another
+  developer.
 - Get a copy of GoogleService-Info.plist from one of the other developers and
   copy that into the `.secret` directory.
-(Check the pinned items in the Slack
-  channel.)
 - **If Xcode is open, restart Xcode.** Xcode does not handle configuration
   files being changed out from under it gracefully.